lucasbasquerotto/root/README.md

 - In VSCode, execute `Ctrl+Shift+P` -> `Remote-SSH: Connect to Host...` and choose the host of the ssh configuration file you added (`dockerhost` in this case).

-- Open the Folder `/lrd` in VScode inside the VM.
+- Open the Folder `/lrd` in VSCode inside the VM.

 ## Prepare the environment